-Factor Variable Security of mind from the future 0/837 Satisfaction with income Satisfaction with the place of business Enjoying various jobs in the village financial independence Financial and Ability to buy new land, machinery and housing economic status and characteristics Investment power (factor 3) Ownership of house and land 0/824 Access to local markets 0/885 Product transportation facilities to the market 0/906 Having shares in various industries 0/828 The amount of savings 0/716 Adherence to religious and traditional beliefs 0/710 The past beliefs regarding women's work as worthless 0/820 acceptance of the patriarchal system in the society 0/712 The state of Lack of intellectual independence beliefs, customs Not valuing women's experiences and knowledge 0/724 and cultural characteristics The lack of trust of the man of the family towards the management of women 0/769 (factor 4) Putting women in the second place by society 0/725 Lack of independence in decision making 0/796 Consultation with women before implementing plans and programs 0/769 Class inequality between men and women 0/742 Prominence of gender in laws and policies 0/798 Providing rural services and Islamic councils equally to men and women 0/871 Gender justice and - Involving women in making decisions or implementing village development plans 0/832 equality and Membership of women in cooperative companies and use of facilities 0/631 institutional- political Satisfaction with the support of handicrafts and workshops 0/814 characteristics The existence of institutions supporting women's rights 0/713 (factor 5) The existence of skill training forums 0/821 The existence of women's awareness associations 0/650 The difference in payment of facilities between women and men 0/767 hours of the day and night, the occurrence of theft in the village as well as ethnic conflicts, communication with neighbors and trust in them, people's trust in Each other and local institutions, educational access, health status of self and family and social base are among the variables that make up this factor.
+Factor Variable Security of mind from the future 0/837 Satisfaction with income Satisfaction with the place of business 0/878 F Enjoying various jobs in the village financial independence Financial and Ability to buy new land, machinery and housing economic status and characteristics Investment power (factor 3) Ownership of house and land Access to local markets 0/885 Product transportation facilities to the market 0/906 Having shares in various industries 0/828 The amount of savings 0/716 Adherence to religious and traditional beliefs 0/710 The past beliefs regarding women's work as worthless 0/820 acceptance of the patriarchal system in the society 0/712 The state of Lack of intellectual independence 0/688 beliefs, customs and cultural Not valuing women's experiences and knowledge 0/724 characteristics The lack of trust of the man of the family towards the management of women (factor 4) Putting women in the second place by society 0/725 Lack of independence in decision making 0/796 Consultation with women before implementing plans and programs Class inequality between men and women 0/742 Prominence of gender in laws and policies 0/798 Providing rural services and Islamic councils equally to men and women 0/871 Gender justice and Involving women in making decisions or implementing village development plans equality and Membership of women in cooperative companies and use of facilities 0/631 institutional- political Satisfaction with the support of handicrafts and workshops 0/814 characteristics The existence of institutions supporting women's rights 0/713 (factor 5) The existence of skill training forums 0/821 The existence of women's awareness associations 0/650 The difference in payment of facilities between women and men 0/767

+The first factor: the state of social capital, education, health and social characteristics-According to table 6, satisfaction with the living and business environment, the degree of freedom in commuting outside the village and at different hours of the day and night, the occurrence of theft in the village as well as ethnic conflicts, communication with neighbors and trust in them, people's trust in Each other and local institutions, educational access, health status of self and family and social base are among the variables that make up this factor.
 This factor alone explains 17.23% of the total variance, to put it simply, 17.23% of rural women's participation barriers are related to the status of social capital, education, health and their social characteristics.